-The 2019 Asset-Backed Notes and 2022 Asset-Backed Notes are debt obligations ranking senior in right of payment to the rights of the holder of the equity interest in the 2019-1 Trust (currently the 2019 Trust Depositor, our wholly owned subsidiary) and the 2022-1 Trust (currently the 2022 Trust Depositor, out wholly owned subsidiary), as residual claimant in respect of distributions, if any, made by the 2019-1 Trust and the 2022-1 Trust, respectively.
-As such, there are circumstances in which the interests of the Noteholders may not be aligned with the interests of the holder of the equity interests in the 2019-1 Trust or the 2022-1 Trust.
-For example, under the terms of the documents governing the 2019-1 Securitization and the 2022-1 Securitization, the Noteholders have the right to receive payments of principal and interest prior to the holder of the equity interest in the 2019-1 Trust or the 2022-1 Trust.
+The 2022 Asset-Backed Notes are debt obligations ranking senior in right of payment to the rights of the holder of the equity interest in the 2022-1 Trust (currently the 2022 Trust Depositor, our wholly owned subsidiary), as residual claimant in respect of distributions, if any, made by the 2022-1 Trust.
+As such, there are circumstances in which the interests of the Noteholders may not be aligned with the interests of the holder of the equity interests in the 2022-1 Trust.
+For example, under the terms of the documents governing the 2022-1 Securitization, the Noteholders have the right to receive payments of principal and interest prior to the holder of the equity interest in the 2022-1 Trust.

-For as long as the 2019 Asset-Backed Notes or the 2022 Asset-Backed Notes remain outstanding, the Noteholders have the right to act in certain circumstances with respect to the Trust Loans in ways that may benefit their interests but not the interests of holder of the equity interest in the 2019-1 Trust or the 2022-1 Trust, including by exercising remedies under the documents governing the 2019-1 Securitization and the 2022-1 Securitization.
+For as long as the 2022 Asset-Backed Notes remain outstanding, the Noteholders have the right to act in certain circumstances with respect to the 2022 Trust Loans in ways that may benefit their interests but not the interests of holder of the equity interest in the 2022-1 Trust, including by exercising remedies under the documents governing the 2022-1 Securitization.

-If an event of default occurs, the Noteholders will be entitled to determine the remedies to be exercised, subject to the terms of the documents governing the 2019-1 Securitization and the 2022-1 Securitization.
-For example, upon the occurrence of an event of default with respect to the 2019 Asset-Backed Notes or the 2022 Asset-Backed Notes, the Trustee may, and will at the direction of the holders of a supermajority of the 2019 Asset-Backed Notes or the 2022 Asset-Backed Notes, declare the principal, together with any accrued interest, of the 2019 Asset-Backed Note or the 2022 Asset-Backed Note to be immediately due and payable.
-This would have the effect of accelerating the principal on such 2019 Asset-Backed Note or the 2022 Asset-Backed Notes, triggering a repayment obligation on the part of the 2019-1 Trust or the 2022-1 Trust.
-The 2019 Asset-Backed Notes or the 2022 Asset-Backed Notes then outstanding will be paid in full before any further payment or distribution is made to the holder of the equity interest in 2019-1 Trust or the 2022-1 Trust.
-There can be no assurance that there will be sufficient funds through collections on the 2019 Trust Loans or the 2022 Trust Loans or through the proceeds of the sale of the 2019 Trust Loans or the 2022 Trust Loans in the event of a bankruptcy or insolvency to repay in full the obligations under the 2019 Asset-Backed Notes or the 2022 Asset-Backed Notes, or to make any distribution payment to holder of the equity interest in the 2019-1 Trust or the 2022-1 Trust.
+If an event of default occurs, the Noteholders will be entitled to determine the remedies to be exercised, subject to the terms of the documents governing the 2022-1 Securitization.
+For example, upon the occurrence of an event of default with respect to the 2022 Asset-Backed Notes, the Trustee may, and will at the direction of the holders of a supermajority of the 2022 Asset-Backed Notes, declare the principal, together with any accrued interest, of the 2022 Asset-Backed Note to be immediately due and payable.
+This would have the effect of accelerating the principal on such 2022 Asset-Backed Notes, triggering a repayment obligation on the part of the 2022-1 Trust.
+The 2022 Asset-Backed Notes then outstanding will be paid in full before any further payment or distribution is made to the holder of the equity interest in the 2022-1 Trust.
+There can be no assurance that there will be sufficient funds through collections on the 2022 Trust Loans or through the proceeds of the sale of the 2022 Trust Loans in the event of a bankruptcy or insolvency to repay in full the obligations under the 2022 Asset-Backed Notes, or to make any distribution payment to holder of the equity interest in the 2022-1 Trust.

-Remedies pursued by the Noteholders could be adverse to our interests as the indirect holder of the equity interest in the 2019-1 Trust or the 2022-1 Trust.
+Remedies pursued by the Noteholders could be adverse to our interests as the indirect holder of the equity interest in the 2022-1 Trust.
 The Noteholders have no obligation to consider any possible adverse effect on such other interests.
-Thus, there can be no assurance that any remedies pursued by the Noteholders will be consistent with the best interests of the 2019 Trust Depositor or the 2022 Trust Depositor or that we will receive, indirectly through the 2019 Trust Depositor or the 2022 Trust Depositor, any payments or distributions upon an acceleration of the 2019 Asset-Backed Notes or the 2022 Asset-Backed Notes.
-Any failure of the 2019-1 Trust or the 2022-1 Trust to make distributions in respect of the equity interest that we indirectly hold through the 2019 Trust Depositor or the 2022 Trust Depositor, whether as a result of an event of default and the acceleration of payments on the 2019 Asset-Backed Notes or the 2022 Asset-Backed Notes or otherwise, could have a material adverse effect on our business, financial condition, results of operations and cash flows and may result in our inability to make distributions sufficient to maintain our status as a RIC.
+Thus, there can be no assurance that any remedies pursued by the Noteholders will be consistent with the best interests of the 2022 Trust Depositor or that we will receive, indirectly through the 2022 Trust Depositor, any payments or distributions upon an acceleration of the 2022 Asset-Backed Notes.
+Any failure of the 2022-1 Trust to make distributions in respect of the equity interest that we indirectly hold through the 2022 Trust Depositor, whether as a result of an event of default and the acceleration of payments on the 2022 Asset-Backed Notes or otherwise, could have a material adverse effect on our business, financial condition, results of operations and cash flows and may result in our inability to make distributions sufficient to maintain our status as a RIC.

-Certain events related to the performance of 2019 Trust Loans or 2022 Trust Loans could lead to the acceleration of principal payments on the 2019 Asset-Backed Notes or 2022 Asset-Backed Notes.
+Certain events related to the performance of 2022 Trust Loans could lead to the acceleration of principal payments on the 2022 Asset-Backed Notes.